HelenHelene/eportfolio/ISM/ISM_A3.md

 <br>

 #### Introduction
-Reflecting on my journey through the Information Security Management (ISM) module of my MSc in Computer Science, I feel both challenged and enriched.
-This module has not only improved my technical skills but also significantly impacted my professional and personal development.
-As a Data Protection Officer (DPO) who is deeply interested in GDPR compliance and frameworks, the knowledge gained from this module is invaluable to me.
+This reflection discusses my experiences and learning outcomes from the Information Security Management (ISM) module in my MSc in Computer Science.
+The module enhanced my technical proficiency and contributed to professional and personal growth.
+As a Data Protection Officer (DPO) interested in GDPR compliance, the knowledge gained has immense practical value.

 #### Summary of Learning Outcomes
-Throughout this module, I explored various aspects of information security management, including legal, social, ethical, and professional issues faced by information security and risk professionals.
-The module covered techniques for scanning, evaluating, and mitigating network vulnerabilities, providing a solid understanding of vulnerability assessment basics, especially in web applications.
-Key assignments included conducting a risk assessment and developing a Python application to visualize and evaluate attack trees.
+The ISM module explored information security management's legal, social, ethical, and professional dimensions.
+We learned techniques for threat modeling, risk assessment, and mitigation.
+The two main assignments, Risk Identification Report and developing  Python application for Attack Tree Visualization, applied theoretical concepts practically.

 #### Assignment 1: Risk Identification Report
-The first assignment required a comprehensive risk assessment for Pampered Pets, evaluating both pre-digitalization and post-digitalization threats.
-This assignment taught me how to analyze network vulnerabilities in detail and develop a comprehensive plan for assessment.
-I utilized the OCTAVE-S method, which is tailored for small organizations, to identify and mitigate risks effectively.
-The assignment also provided me with a deeper understanding of the critical assets, threat profiles, and mitigation strategies necessary to protect an organization’s data during a digital transformation.
+The first assignment involved conducting comprehensive [risk assessment for Pampered Pets](ISM_A1.md), considering both pre- and post-digitalization threats.
+Using the OCTAVE-S method, I honed my skills in identifying and evaluating potential risks, gaining insights into mitigating these risks.
+This assignment deepened my understanding of critical assets, threat profiles, and strategies for safeguarding organizational data.

 #### Assignment 2: Attack Tree Visualization Application
-The second assignment involved developing a Python application to visualize and evaluate attack trees.
-This assignment was particularly challenging as I had no prior experience with Python visualization tools.
-I conducted extensive research to familiarize myself with various packages and libraries, including PyVis, NetworkX, and Tkinter.
-I also learned to use Visual Studio Code, a user-friendly IDE that I plan to continue using throughout my MSc journey.
-Creating the attack tree visualization not only honed my programming skills but also enhanced my ability to present complex security concepts in an easily understandable format.
+The second assignment required developing [Python application to visualize and evaluate attack trees](ISM_A2.md).
+With no prior experience in Python visualization tools, I researched libraries like PyVis, NetworkX, and Tkinter.
+Unlike the previous module, this one did not provide Codio training and an Integrated Development Environment (IDE) for our coding assignment.
+Therefore, I self-learned and utilized Visual Studio Code (VS Code), which I intend to continue using.
+This assignment pushed me beyond the provided learning resources, refining my programming abilities and equipping me with the skills to present complex security concepts clearly.

 #### Unit 1: Introduction to Security and Risk Management
-This unit provided a solid introduction to security and risk management.
-Learning about different definitions and concepts of risk helped me understand the complexity of managing risks.
-The structured approach to the risk management process was particularly useful, allowing me to apply theoretical knowledge to practical scenarios.
+Unit 1 provided a foundation in security and risk management basics.
+We discussed various definitions and concepts of risk, enhancing my understanding of the complexities involved.
+Real-world discussions, like those on data privacy and security risks at UnitedHealth Group and Boeing 737 MAX, highlighted the importance of effective risk management.
+[Collaborative Discussion](ISM_Unit01_Disscussion.pdf).

 #### Unit 2: Threat Modelling Exercises
-In Unit 2, we delved into the risk management process (RMP) and engaged in threat modelling and management activities.
-This unit was pivotal as it introduced me to threat modelling, a fundamental skill for both cybersecurity and development teams.
-The collaborative discussions and exercises significantly enhanced my understanding of threat modelling tools and their applications.
+In Unit 2, we focused on threat modeling and management.
+I selected large international bank for [Threat Modeling Exercises](ISM_Unit02_Seminar.md), improving my understanding of tools like STRIDE, DREAD, OWASP, and the ATT&CK framework.
+Applying these tools in realistic scenarios helped me grasp their practical applications.

 #### Unit 3: Introduction to Threat Modelling and Management
-This unit focused on various approaches to threat modelling, including STRIDE, DREAD, and attack trees.
-It significantly enhanced my understanding of how to assess and manage risks effectively.
-The research on GDPR, PCI Security Standards, and HIPAA provided a solid foundation for understanding regulatory requirements and their implications for digital security.
+[Security Standards Exercise](ISM_Unit03_Exercise.md) where we researched regulations like GDPR, PCI Security Standards, and HIPAA.
+We applied this knowledge to Pampered Pets, building my understanding of how regulations impact digital security.

 #### Unit 4: Security Standards, Frameworks, and Disaster Recovery
-As a DPO with a PECB ISO/IEC 27001 Foundation certification, this unit is my favorite one which was particularly relevant to my role.
-It emphasized the importance of industry-specific security standards, risk assessments in security designs, and effective disaster recovery strategies.
-The collaborative Wiki activities highlighted the practical aspects of implementing security frameworks to different organizations like an international bank, a large hospital, and a large food manufacturing factory, teaching me how to choose the right framework based on industry needs and regulations.
-The GDPR case studies, particularly the CCTV case, are directly applicable to my job role as I am currently establishing a Data Protection Policy for CCTV monitoring for my company.
-Coincidentally, I am currently reviewing the emergency plan for IT infrastructure and discussing the maximum tolerable system downtime of my company.
-The knowledge I gained from the activity Disaster Recovery (DR) Solutions Design and Review provided me with the necessary insights to go deeper into this topic with our head of IT department of headquarters.
+As a DPO with PECB ISO/IEC 27001 Foundation certification , this unit was my favorite and particularly relevant.
+[Collaborative Wiki](ISM_Unit04_Wiki.md) taught me how to choose the right framework based on an organization’s needs and regulations.
+[GDPR CCTV case studies](ISM_Unit04_GDPR.md) directly related to my job, aiding in creating a Data Protection Policy for CCTV monitoring.
+The [Disaster Recovery Solutions Design and Review activity](ISM_Unit04_Seminar.md)) was timely, coinciding with discussions on system downtime tolerance with our headquarters IT department.

-#### Unit 5: Future Trends in Security and Risk Management
+#### Unit 5 and 6: Future Trends in ISM
-This unit reviewed current and emerging trends in security and risk management.
-It provided insights into the impact of trends such as AI and automation on the future of information security.
-The collaborative wiki development and debates on the most influential trends were particularly enriching.
+The final units focused on future trends in information security management, including AI and automation.
+[Collaborative Wiki](ISM_Unit05_Wiki.md) and debates on impactful trends highlighted the evolving landscape of ISM.

 #### Professional Skills Matrix and Action Plan (PDP)
-The knowledge and skills developed during this module, such as conducting network vulnerability assessments, drafting assessment reports, and understanding GDPR and WCAG compliance, are invaluable.
-Specifically, GDPR compliance is directly transferable to real-world scenarios in my current role as a DPO.
-The ability to issue an assessment report makes it easier to communicate between top management and information technology teams.
+This module significantly improved my professional skills.
+I am now better at threat modeling, writing assessment reports, and understanding GDPR, essential for my role as DPO.
+Clear communication of risk assessments has enhanced interactions between management and IT teams.

 **<ins>Professional Skills Matrix</ins>**